JeffML/the_blog/content/posts/2021-09-30-how-to-dynamically-update-a-react-component-do-other-stuff-simultaneously.md

 App.js:56 {prevState: undefined, itemValue: 'ooo'}
 ```

-The generator is working just fine, but the setItems() call...well, not so good.
+The generator is working just fine, but the setItems() call...well, not so much.
 I'd like to tell you what is going on here, but it is beyond my mortal comprehension.
 I'll post a follow-up if I come across a good explanation.

+\----

+Source code for this article is [here](https://github.com/JeffML/reactDynaList).